noaione/yuusha-shoukan-ln/sources/v03/chapter0.md

 [Even so, this pen is really easy to write with.
 This is a great purchase.]

 [Fufufu, all of Alice-chan's products are first class.
-Incidentally, was it called ballpen in Kaito-san's world?
+Incidentally, was it called ballpoint in Kaito-san's world?
 Anyhow, that pen is based on that.]

 [Ahh, I see...
 That's why it's so easy to use huh.]